CluedIn-io/CluedIn.Documentation/docs/040-integration/data-sources/190-process-data.md

 ## Manual processing

-Manual processing is available for the data coming from a file, an endpoint, or a database.
+Manual processing is available for the data coming from a file, an ingestion endpoint, or a database.
 With manual processing, the original data that was initially sent to CluedIn remains in the temporary storage on the **Preview** tab.
 After the data has been processed, the resulting golden records appear on the **Data** tab.

 **To process the data**